Why does the City clean catchbasins?

 Removing pollutants from catchbasins

-Each year approximately 1500 cubic metres of pollutants are removed from City-owned catchbasins, pollutants that would otherwise end up in local rivers and creeks.
+Each year, approximately 1,500 cubic metres of pollutants are removed from City-owned catchbasins - pollutants that would otherwise flow into local rivers and creeks.
 These pollutants could fill the cargo bed of over 880 pickup trucks.